DigiTecK3D/DT3D_Mari-Procedural-Library/README.md

 the loading fails it will let you know.

 Example:
-	• On Linux: /Mari/Scripts/
+	ï¿½ On Linux: /Mari/Scripts/
-	• On Windows: Documents/Mari/Scripts/
+	ï¿½ On Windows: Documents/Mari/Scripts/

 History
 -----------------

 10/15/13
 -Initial release of the Mari Procedural Library.

+11/15/13
+- Mofidications to Noises to cope with larger scene sizes
+- flow paintable gabor noise

 Credits
 -----------------